-HOW TO: REVIVE AN F-SERIES ENGINE THAT HAS BEENG SITTING DORMANT?
+HOW TO: REVIVE AN F-SERIES ENGINE THAT HAS BEEN SITTING DORMANT

-We are located in Colorado Springs, Colorado and the city sit at 6,035 feet (1,839 m).
+We are located in Colorado Springs, Colorado sitting at an elevation of 6,035 feet (1,839 m).
 That’s over 1 mile (1.6 km) above sea level, though some areas are significantly higher and lower.
 Red Line Land Cruisers (shop) is roughly at 6,200 feet.

 It’s February 4th, 2022 and temperatures for the day are: HIGH: 26 °F / LOW: 15 °F. When we pull the rig into the shop, it’s as cold as an ice cube so we put the heat lamp on it while we are finishing up other tasks.